alexohneander/rustysearch/README.md

 # RustySearch

 This project is a simple implementation of a search engine in Rust.
 It uses the BM25 algorithm for ranking documents.
+This project is a learning exercise and is not intended for production use.

 ### Features